 Bed bugs and how to treat them

 Bed Bugs are pests which can be found in any area of your home and can affect furniture, carpets, cracks in floors and of course mattresses.
 They are not a sign of dirt or bad hygiene as some may believe.
-More often than not they are hitchhikers that have found their way to your bedroom via various carriers.
+More often than not they are hitchhikers that have found their way to your bedroom via various carriers and into your mattress.

 These carriers could be old second-hand furniture, relic mattresses or even other people who unknowingly may transport them during travels.
 Hitching a ride on clothing, furniture or other upholstery.
 They are opportunistic creatures!